 Our supply chains include publishing and printing services, IT services, conference and venue suppliers, training providers and consultants, and marketing and PR services.
 We have reviewed the risks that these supply chains can present.

 We expect our suppliers and contractors to demonstrate a zero tolerance approach to exploitation.
-To this end we have inserted a clause into our contracts requiring that they comply with the provisions of the Act and granting us the right to terminate in the event of their failure to do so.
+To this end, all new contracts and those renewing, now include a clause requiring that our suppliers, and their subcontractors, comply with the Act, and include CIPD’s right to terminate in the instance of any breach of this obligation.

 Chair of the Board